jerryryle/rogueportal/docs/index.md

 ```

 ## Manually create the Rogue Portal
-This section will show you how to manually configure Rasbian to be a Rogue Portal.
-It primarily serves to document the configuration.
+This section will show you how to manually configure Rasbian to be a Rogue Portal without using the Debian packages.
+It primarily serves to document the configuration that the Debian packages do.

 ### Install additional dependencies
 Install the additional required packages: